 - Randy Jones and Family Foundation

-Elizabeth is a Forest School Practitioner, animal-lover, aunt to two nephews and a genuine nature enthusiast.
+Elizabeth is a teacher, Forest School Practitioner, animal-lover, aunt to two nephews and a genuine nature enthusiast.

 Elizabeth grew up in Calgary, AB and was very active from a young age.
 She spent 16 years as a competitive swimmer, many of those years competing at a National level and traveling around the world.
 She spent her winters skiing with her family in the Rocky Mountains, and two weeks of every summer at Osoyoos Lake in British Columbia.
 Elizabeth remembers spending much of her childhood outside, instilling in her a passion to bring children outdoors.

-Since retiring from the life of an elite athlete, Elizabeth discovered a love for hiking, yoga, horseback riding, dog sledding, canoeing, cross-country skiing, gardening, rock climbing, and exploring the woods with her dog, Rain.
+Since retiring from the life of an elite athlete, Elizabeth discovered a love for hiking, yoga, horseback riding, dog sledding, snowshoeing, canoeing, cross-country skiing, dirt biking and exploring the many wonderful trails around the Maritimes with her dog, Rain.
 Elizabeth has lived in three different provinces and has worked in a multitude of unique outdoor environments.
-In Alberta she volunteered at a dog sledding company in the Rocky Mountains ; in Ucluelet, BC she worked for a zipline adventure company and enjoyed the beautiful forests of the West Coast.
+In Alberta she volunteered at a dog sledding company in the Rocky Mountains ; in Ucluelet, BC she worked for a zipline adventure company and enjoyed the beautiful rainforests of the West Coast.
 After a couple of years near the ocean, she moved across the country to Fredericton, NB to begin her Bachelor of Education degree at UNB.
 Her grandfather frequently told her that she would make an excellent teacher, and his unwavering faith helped her to complete the degree with Honors.
 While working on her Education degree, Elizabeth also completed her Montessori preschool/kindergarten diploma.
 It was during this time that Elizabeth discovered the incredible ‘Waldkindergarten’ forest schools in Europe and from then on, she started dreaming of someday working in an outdoor program; sharing her love of the outdoors and inspiring children’s love of learning through play and exploration in nature.

-Elizabeth is proud to be part of such a wonderful group of Forest School educators and excited to be going into our 3rd year at the Tír na nÓg Forest Schools in Saint John and Quispamsis!
+Elizabeth is proud to be part of such a wonderful group of Forest School educators and excited to be going into the 4th year of Tír na nÓg Forest Schools in Saint John and Quispamsis!